These are the best OLED laptops in 2022

 Moving on to the display, this is fantastic one.
 It’s a 16-inch panel with a tall 16:10 aspect ratio, as you’d probably expect with most creator-focused laptops.
 The base model isn’t OLED, but if you choose to go that route, it’s a very sharp Ultra HD+ (3840 x 2400) panel with 400 nits of brightness, and it looks fantastic.
 Of course, being a convertible also means it supports touch and pen input.

 Another fantastic thing about the Spectre x360 16 is its webcam, which is using a high-resolution 5MP sensor.
-That’s something we don’t see a lot of in laptops, and while it only records Full HD video (which is still better than the majority of laptops), it comes with smart features like auto framing, lighting correction, and more.
+That’s something we don’t see a lot of in laptops, and while it only records Full HD video, it comes with smart features like auto framing, lighting correction, and more.
 It’s easily one of the best laptop cameras around.
 Of course, Windows Hello facial recognition is also here, though you can also use a fingerprint reader if you prefer that.

 Design-wise, the Spectre x360 16 actually changes some things in the iconic Spectre design, replacing the angular edges with more of a curved look.
 However, the copper-colored accents are still here, though a bit more subdued, and the laptop feels as premium as ever.
 At 4.45lbs, it’s a bit heavy, but that’s to be expected for a convertible of this size.